loriandler/Project-4-Group-1-Flights/README.md

 ## Project Overview

 This project aims to develop and train a machine learning model to predict flight cancellations in the United States.
 The dataset used for this project spans the years 2022 and 2023 and is sourced from [Kaggle](https://www.kaggle.com/datasets/patrickzel/flight-delay-and-cancellation-dataset-2019-2023).
 Due to the large file sizes, the dataset files are not included in this repository.
-You can access the dataset [here](https://www.kaggle.com/datasets/patrickzel/flight-delay-and-cancellation-dataset-2019-2023).
+You can access the dataset [here](https://www.kaggle.com/datasets/patrickzel/flight-delay-and-cancellation-dataset-2019-2023). <br>
+** (as of 12/11/2023) Since we pulled down the data, the kaggle site was updated and there are no longer individual .csv files for 2022 or 2023 **

 ## Data Source